Board of Directors

 Mr. Klinsky received his B.A. in Economics and Political Philosophy, with high honors, from the University of Michigan in 1976.
 He received his M.B.A. from Harvard Business School (class of 1979) and his J.D., with honors, from Harvard Law School (class of 1981).
 He is or has been chairman or a director of numerous corporations and philanthropies.

-Robert Hamwee, Chief Executive Officer, joined New Mountain in 2008.
+Robert Hamwee, Vice Chairman and Director, joined New Mountain in 2008.
 Mr. Hamwee has also served as a Managing Director of New Mountain Capital since 2008.
 Prior to joining New Mountain, he was President of GSC Group (“GSC”), where he was responsible for managing GSC’s control distressed debt funds.
 He was with Greenwich Street Capital Partners, the predecessor to GSC from 1994 to 1999.
 Prior to that, Mr. Hamwee was with The Blackstone Group from 1992 to 1994, where he worked on a wide range of assignments in the Restructuring and Merchant Banking Departments.
 Mr. Hamwee has chaired numerous creditor committees and bank steering groups and has been a lead director for many corporate boards, including Purina Mills, Envirosource, and Viasystems.

 He graduated Phi Beta Kappa from the University of Michigan with a B.B.A. degree in Finance and Accounting in 1992.